-I am a Professor of Biological Physics and currently, I also act as Associate Head of the Physics Department (Equality, Diversity & Inclusion).
-I am also the proud (and busy) mother of two little children.
+I am a Full Professor of Biological Physics and currently, I also act as Associate Head of the Physics Department (for Equality, Diversity & Inclusion).
+I am also the proud (and busy) mother of two children.

-My work lies at the interface of physics, biology, and nanotechnology.
-I am an expert in atomic force microscopy of biological systems and I have a special focus on the role of mechanics in biology.
+I work on physics at the interface of biology, nanotechnology, and information processing.
+I am an expert in atomic force microscopy of biological systems and I have a special interest in the role of mechanics in biology.

-My interest in matter at the nanometre scale led me from a Ph.D. in Japan on the physics of nanostructures, to biology.
-My multidisciplinary journey is a quest to interrogate how matter entangles itself with its environment, storing information in time and space, to create (or better to compute) complex structures (from the nanometre scale, up) that are able to adapt, learn, reproduce and evolve to become “alive”.
-My main interest is in understanding the profound physical meaning of “biological shape”, so I study the physics of “biological growth” in diverse systems such as plants, and tumours.
+My interest in matter at the nanometre scale led me from a PhD in Osaka University (Japan) on the physics of nanostructures, to biology.
+My multidisciplinary journey is a quest to interrogate how matter entangles itself with its environment, storing information in time and space, to create (or better to compute) complex structures (from the nanometre scale up) that are able to adapt, learn, reproduce and evolve to become “alive”.
+My main interest is in understanding the profound physical meaning of “biological shape”, so I study the physics of “biological growth and shape” in diverse systems such as plants, neural networks and tumours.

 My most ambitious idea is at the interface of biology, physics, and computer science: “can we create small soft robots that can evolve their shapes until they become able to learn?”

 I am the author of the book "Nano comes to life: How nanotechnology is transforming medicine and the future of biology" Published by Princeton University Press as hardback in 2019 and as paperback in 2021.
-The Chinese language translation will be published by 中信出版集团 Citic Press, and the Japanese translation by Newton Press.
+The Chinese language translation entitled《纳米与生命》 was published by 中信出版集团 Citic Press, and the Japanese translation by Newton Press.
 It will be published in Spanish in 2023 bby ARPA Editores.